awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

 **Note**
 The IAM entity that modifies this policy must have permission in IAM to modify policies\.

-1. Create the files as described in the Directory Structure and Files sections of this topic, and then upload them to an Amazon S3 input bucket or an AWS CodeCommit, GitHub, or Bitbucket repository\.
+1. Create the files as described in the "Directory structure" and "Files" sections of this topic, and then upload them to an S3 input bucket or an AWS CodeCommit, GitHub, or Bitbucket repository\.
 **Important**
 Do not upload `(root directory name)`, just the files inside of `(root directory name)`\.
-If you are using an Amazon S3 input bucket, be sure to create a ZIP file that contains the files, and then upload it to the input bucket\.
+If you are using an S3 input bucket, be sure to create a ZIP file that contains the files, and then upload it to the input bucket\.
 Do not add `(root directory name)` to the ZIP file, just the files inside of `(root directory name)`\.

-1. Follow the steps in [Run AWS CodeBuild Directly](how-to-run.md) to create a build project, run the build, and view build information\.
+1. Follow the steps in [Run AWS CodeBuild directly](how-to-run.md) to create a build project, run the build, and view build information\.

     If you use the console to create your project: